pss-coder/Todo-Flutter-Go-App/README.md

 - Impelement Websocket to listen to todo changes and update frontend accordingly <- Done

-- Testing: Do Unit Testing <- Start Early and Small
+- Testing: Do Unit Testing <- Start Early and Small - Done

-- Persistance Storage: Use a backend database to store todos
+- Persistance Storage: Use a backend database to store todos - Done :)

+- Serverless in AWS??

 - Authentication:
 - DevOps: Dockerise golang backend
 - Implement GraphQL query as backend <-